foxssake/netfox/README.md

 * [Simple example](examples/multiplayer-simple)
 * [Example with netfox](examples/multiplayer-netfox)

-In order to demonstrate the challenges that multiplayer games introduce, and the ones netfox solves, a simple demo was implemented as a single-player game.
-This was ported to multiplayer using both a naive server-authorative model and netfox.
-Running them both under different latencies reveals the benefits of netfox's rollback logic.
+To provide a short intro on how to get started with netfox, and how it fares compared to built-in multiplayer tools, a simple demo was implemented as a single-player game, which was ported to multiplayer using both a naive server-authorative model and netfox.

 #### Example game